JacobReynolds/NexTrain/README.md

 # NexTrain
-Notification system for UMN GreenLine departure times
+Notification system for UMN Green Line departure times

 #Use
 Download the zip file, and unpack it.
 Then open in terminal and run "python information.py".
 Follow the prompts, and make sure all input is case sensitive.